 What is the Employee Retention Credit (ERC)?

 The Employee Retention Credit (ERC) is a payroll tax refund established by the same COVID relief bill as PPP.
 It encouraged businesses to keep employees on payroll during the pandemic.
 Your business may qualify to receive an ERC refund of up to $26,000 per W-2 employee even if you received PPP funds.
 Our CPAs take the time to thoroughly review each client's documents and provide personalized tax guidance.
 Our ERC specialists have a successful track record of helping clients claim millions in ERC tax credits.
-We are dedicated to providing the highest level of service and support.
+Our ERC specialists are dedicated to providing the highest level of service and support.
 Additionally, we offer audit representation, which can provide peace of mind during the ERC filing process.

 Does Your Business Qualify for ERC?

 If your business retained employees throughout the pandemic closures, you may be eligible for an ERC payroll tax refund of up to $26,000 per W-2 employee!

 Your business may qualify for a big ERC refund!
 Contact our ERC specialists today for your complimentary ERC refund estimate.

 Below you will find answers to some frequently asked questions about the Employee Retention Credit (ERC).